Pretty much every modern poetry anthology from the last 50

 Where the path loops around that sycamore,

-near the soggy creek that feeds the river,
+near the soggy creek that feeds the river, you might find it if you don't look

 too hard.
 Damp leaves of fringed phacelia and water-